|A selection of Artists’ Books at the AA/PG Library|

 |Elements of geometry by Euclid.
 Sjoerd Hofstra.
 N7433.4.H6 E54 1994|

-To help users discover the Smithsonian Libraries’ unique collection of artists’ books, this website aims to make searching simpler and to draw attention to some highlights in the collection.
-Researchers seeking artists’ books in the Smithsonian Libraries can Browse the Collection and can contact the individual branch directly for an appointment to view a work.
+To help users discover the Smithsonian Libraries and Archives’ unique collection of artists’ books, this website aims to make searching simpler and to draw attention to some highlights in the collection.
+Researchers seeking artists’ books in the Smithsonian Libraries and Archives can Browse the Collection and can contact the individual library directly for an appointment to view a work.

 The Smithsonian Libraries Artists’ Books Collection includes works by artists such as Georges Adéagbo, Ida Applebroog, Julie Chen, Laura Davidson, William Kentridge, Barbara Kruger, Sol LeWitt, Luan Nel, Yoko Ono, Ed Ruscha, and Claire Van Vliet.
-While some are widely available, many are limited editions, and quite a number of the books are unique and cannot be seen anywhere else but at the Smithsonian Libraries.
+While some are widely available, many are limited editions, and quite a number of the books are unique and cannot be seen anywhere else but at the Smithsonian Libraries and Archives.

-The Smithsonian Libraries actively collects artists’ books through purchase and donation, and depends on the generosity of individuals like you to enrich the resources available to our community.
-Please consider supporting the Smithsonian Libraries Artists’ Books Collection through a donation to the Smithsonian Libraries and select "Artists’ Books Fund" from the drop-down menu.
+The Smithsonian Libraries and Archives actively collects artists’ books through purchase and donation, and depends on the generosity of individuals like you to enrich the resources available to our community.
+Please consider supporting the Smithsonian Libraries Artists’ Books Collection through a donation to the Smithsonian Libraries and Archives and select "Artists’ Books Fund" from the drop-down menu.